Firestar99/nanite-at-home/README.md

 * N - pause sun rotation for non-changing lights
 * M - disable mouse rotating the camera

+For many scenes with usual poly counts, like Bistro or Sponza, you have to reduce the target triangle density down to about 1/8 or 1/16 by pressing X 3-4 times, for the scene to actually get simplified to a reasonable degree.

 ## Scenes

 The Lantern scene is always available, for additional scenes checkout the `scenes` branch with ~1GiB of additional scenes available.
 You may also add scenes in the `gltf` or `glb` format yourself by putting them in `/models/models/local/`, restarting and cycling to them using the T/G keys.